“By Way of The Funk”

 The final take on ethnographically, rooted, historical, was in how gender becomes something fluid in By Way Of The Funk.

-The art shown here was in the spirit, let go, really out of pocket.
-Effortless with dancers from the shadows to center stage, putting on sunglasses, thrusting, and lounging, intimately touching when it, even a group, the rave-party on stage had individuality in perfect harmony.
+The dance was in the spirit, to let go, really out of pocket.
+Effortless with dancers from the shadows to center stage, putting on sunglasses, thrusting, and lounging.
+It was sensational, in a group, the rave-party on stage had individuality in perfect harmony.